Lantah/GramR2/docs/quick-reference.md

 You can run production Watchers and Validators.

-### Debian packages
-On Linux, the easiest is to install core using a [pre-packaged debian release](https://github.com/stellar/packages).

-### Quick Start Docker image
-You can use the [quickstart](https://github.com/stellar/docker-stellar-core-horizon) image to run the latest stable and release candidate stellar-core with Docker.

 ### Dev container
-Using vscode and the [container support in Visual Studio Code](../.devcontainer/README.md) you can quickly build and run a stellar-core instance from your machine.
+Using vscode and the [container support in Visual Studio Code](../.devcontainer/README.md) you can quickly build and run a gramr instance from your machine.

 ## Builds with testing hooks enabled
 Builds from the stable repos are built with `--disable-tests` which removes test hooks from the build.
-You can check if the build that you're using has them if `stellar-core help` returns help for the `test` subcommand:
+You can check if the build that you're using has them if `gramr help` returns help for the `test` subcommand:
 ```
   test                              execute test suite
 ```